Portugal Golden Visa Private Equity Funds Compared (2026)

 - Quadrantis PE II — diversified PE with conservative underwriting

-- Pela Terra II — sustainable agriculture, tangible asset base
+- Pela Terra II — sustainable agriculture and operating-asset exposure, subject to eligibility review

 Balanced (moderate risk/return trade-off):